kescardoso/cryptopedia/README.md

 ### Features Left to Implement

-1.  **Wildcard Search:** at the development of the first version, the app disposes of a full-text search form (which is the feature available for MongoDB and pyMongo search forms). **In January 2021** a fully functioning widcard search box was achieved and implemented using $regex.
+1.  **Wildcard Search:** at the development of the first version, the app disposes of a full-text search form (which is the feature available for MongoDB and pyMongo search forms). **In January 2021** a fully functioning wildcard search box was achieved and implemented using $regex.

 2.  **Recover Password:** the register and login system used in this version is a lightweight and straightforward pyMongo method based on user-sessions.
 For a more sophisticated and robust user system, a uthentication token system (i.e. JWT token) or the Flask-Login add-on have more secure options for the register, login, and password handling, including the option for recovering passwords with temporary session tokens which can be implemented in future versions.